 Illustration of OZCZO below-ground and terrestrial CZ observational instrumentation.
-The mix of pre-existing and new instrumentation shown here is applicable to the OZCZO core sites that are also TERN sites (Alice Mulga and Calperum).
+The mix of pre-existing and new instrumentation shown here is applicable to the OZCZO core sites that are also TERN sites (Fletcherview and Calperum).

-Two core OZCZO sites are co-located with TERN Supersites—Alice Mulga (left) and Calperum (centre).
-TERN’s Gingin Banksia SuperSite (right) is the location of an OZCZO satellite node.
+Two core OZCZO sites are co-located with TERN Supersites—Fletcherview (left) and Calperum (right).
+TERN’s Gingin Banksia SuperSite (centre) is the location of an OZCZO satellite node.

 Answering life sustaining questions